Melissa Wright - Obituary

 Melissa was loved by everyone.
 She was a loving wife, mother, sister, aunt, grandmother and friend.
 She lit up every room with her huge smile and contagious laugh.
 She will be greatly missed by everyone.

-The family will receive friends from 2:00-3:00pm Friday, July 10, 2020 at Bobo Funeral Chapel.
-Graveside services will follow at 3:00pm at Sunset Memorial Park.
+The family received friends on July 10, 2020 at Bobo Funeral Chapel with graveside services following at Sunset Memorial Park.